vbookshelf/How-to-AI-Generate-a-Flask-App-in-One-File/README.md

 ### Example
 A doctor wants to create an app that uses an Ollama model to extract patient data from written records.
 For privacy reasons this app would need to run locally.
 Also, it would need a UI to ingest the written records and a Python backend to pre-process the data and to run the model.

-To create this app the doctor would simply need to describe it to an LLM like ChatGPT or Gemini.
-The doctor would also need to give the code, shown below, to the LLM as an example of the architecture that should be used.
+To create this app they would simply need to describe it to an LLM like ChatGPT or Gemini.
+They would also need to give the code, shown below, to the LLM as an example of the architecture that should be used.
 The LLM would then generate a flask app in one file.
 The doctor would then run that app like a normal Python file (% uv run python app.py) - no need for Flask-specific commands.

 <br>
 <br>